thesentientai/Nifty/README.md

 Governance of NFT funds will be handled in a decentralized fashion.
 We will be using quadratic voting to ensure an optimal level of decentralization.
 Quadratic voting is a system of buying votes, where each additional vote costs twice as much as the one before it.
 In other words, money buys votes, but with strong diminishing returns.

-Vitalik proposed a variant on this he calls “quadratic coin lock voting” where N coins let you make N * k votes by locking up those coins for a time period of k².
+Vitalik proposed a variant on this he calls “quadratic coin lock voting” where N coins let you make `N * k` votes by locking up those coins for a time period of `k²`.
 This is a nice modification because it aligns incentives over time: more voting power requires living with your decisions for longer (In a tokenized world with little friction of entering or leaving a community, this is especially important).

 In summary, Quadratic Voting is a voting scheme for electing one out of two candidates which departs from the concept of one person, one vote and instead allows each eligible voter to cast multiple votes for any single candidate, thereby expressing the magnitude of his or her preference for the selected decision.
 After the election, the total revenue is reallocated among the voters according to a refund rule: perhaps each voter get an equal share of the election revenue.